QuickService user guide

 Edit user

-Administrators can amend the user details, as well as their entitlements.
-All fields are editable except the login name.
-Entitlements are provided at entity level.
+Administrators can amend a user's entitlements.
 A user may be a Team Member for one entity and a Manager for another.

 You can remove entitlements in relation to a specific entity by selecting the bin icon in the last column of each applicable entitlement.